 Where is the polar climate located?

 Polar climates exist in Arctic and Antarctic regions at the North and South Poles.
-Arctic areas encompass the Arctic Ocean, Canada, Alaska, Russia, Greenland, and Scandinavia.
 Antarctica, a continent at the South Pole, is Earth’s coldest, driest, and windiest.
 Few people inhabit these environments, with some indigenous communities in Arctic regions.

 In the Northern Hemisphere, polar climates are found in the Arctic region.
 The Arctic encompasses the North Pole, Arctic Ocean, Greenland, northern Canada, and northern Siberia.
 Areas north of the Arctic Circle, which lies at 66.5 degrees north latitude, experience polar climate conditions.